learn-co-curriculum/phase-4-active-record-validations-readme/README.md

 In general, **validations** are any code that perform the job of protecting the database from invalid data.

+Active Record can validate our models for us before they even touch the database.
+This means it's harder to end up with bad data, which can cause problems later even if our code is technically bug-free.

+We can use `Active Record::Base` helper methods like `#validates` to set things up.

 ### Active Record Validations vs Database Constraints